HerculesCRUE/GnossDeustoBackend/Benchmark/Docs/Developer Documentation.md

 This component is the backbone of the tool, as it is used to model and structure all of the data associated with the assessment of triple stores systems.
 It provides a dedicated [RDFS ontology](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/criterion-ontology/src/schema.ttl) for the representation of criteria, systems and assessements, as well as a [dataset](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/criterion-ontology/src/criteria.ttl) representing, according to this ontology, the set of criteria used to assess triple stores in the systems with their descriptions, weights, categories, etc.

-The two file linked above are the main component of this repository.
-Other files and script included were support for creating those files and are kept mostly for transparancy reasons.
+The two files linked above are the main components of this repository.
+Other files and scripts included were support for creating those files and are kept mostly for transparancy reasons.
 We would expect those files to remain stable in time.
 However, the creation of a new criteria or the modification of the default weights for criteria if needed should be achieved through editing those files directly (especially the [criteria.ttl](https://github.com/HerculesCRUE/GnossDeustoBackend/blob/master/Benchmark/criterion-ontology/src/criteria.ttl))

 ## [The triple store dataset](https://github.com/HerculesCRUE/GnossDeustoBackend/tree/master/Benchmark/triplestore-dataset)